Yeast Dough for Hand Pies with Milk and Dry Yeast

 4. Step 4:

-The finished sponge will look like foam.
-Add the eggs, the remaining milk, a pinch of salt and vegetable oil to the dough.
+The finished sponge will look foamy.
+Add the eggs, the rest of the milk, a pinch of salt, and the vegetable oil to the sponge.

 5. Step 5:

-Sift the flour for the dough a couple of times through a sieve.
-This is necessary in order for her to be saturated with oxygen.
-Due to this, the finished products will be very airy.
-Add 500 grams of flour to the dough and start kneading the dough.
+Sift the flour for the dough a couple of times.
+This aerates it with oxygen, which makes the finished baking nice and airy.
+Add 500 grams of flour to the dough and start kneading.

 6. Step 6:

-In the process of kneading, add a little more flour.
-Knead the dough until it almost stops sticking to your hands.
+As you knead, gradually add more flour.
+Keep kneading until the dough almost stops sticking to your hands.

 7. Step 7:

-Sprinkle the finished dough with a little flour on top, cover with a towel and leave in a warm place for the approach.
-It will take about an hour.
+Dust the finished dough lightly with flour on top, cover it with a towel, and leave it in a warm place to rise.
+This will take about an hour.

 8. Step 8: